FAQ

-(Please also read the walk-through.
+(Please also read the walk-through and the glossary.
 For more information and discussion please have a look at the website for the Annalisa community, www.cafeannalisa.org.uk.)

 Where's the settings window?